-One of the most important things that you can do after a car accident is keep a personal injury journal.
-Your personal injury lawyer in Lakeland will explain to you all of the information that it should contain.
+One of the most important things that you can do after a car accident is to keep a personal injury journal.
+The purpose of the journal is to fully document and accurately explain how you have been affected by your injuries, as well as to note the level of pain and discomfort that you experience as you go on with your day-to-day activities.
+Your personal injury lawyer in Lakeland will explain to you all the information it should contain.
 However, it would be very beneficial if you began the personal injury journal as soon as possible after the accident occurs.
-When a car accident claim is evaluated, the insurance company looks at the facts and basis all of their decisions on those facts.
+When a car accident claim is evaluated, the insurance company looks at the facts and bases all their decisions on those facts.
 Having detailed information to provide to the insurer will be very good for your claim.

 You should begin your personal injury journal with details about the accident.
 You want to provide as much information as possible.
-Include everything you remember right before the accident occurred, what happened during the accident if you remember, and what occurred right after it ended.
-You will want to document things like the time of day, the type of weather on that day, and if there was any road construction in the area.
-You will want to include anything that you noticed around you, such as witnesses or if the other person involved in the accident was doing something that made you notice, such as talking on their phone.
+Include everything you remember right before the accident occurred, what happened during the accident if you remember and what occurred right after it ended.
+You will want to document things like the time of day, the type of weather on that day and whether there was any road construction in the area.
+You will want to include anything that you noticed around you, such as witnesses or if the other person involved in the accident was doing something such as talking on their phone while driving.
 You will also want to start a page in your personal injury journal that describes how the accident has impacted your life.
-You will write in detail about your injuries and how they have affected you.
+In it you will detail your injuries and how they have affected you.
 Include how you feel physically and emotionally and talk about the impact that the injuries have had on your life.

 How Often Should You Make Entries?

-Following the accident, you will need to make entries into the journal on a daily basis.
+Following the accident, you will need to write entries in the journal on a daily basis.
 As time passes, the entries may be reduced, but you should never go for more than seven days without posting something in the journal.
 Anything that is relevant about the injury should be notated.

 The Privacy Issue